Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Mei 2025 10.48.39 UTC
+- WIB: Minggu, 4 Mei 2025 11.32.14 UTC
-- WITA: Minggu, 4 Mei 2025 11.48.39 UTC
+- WITA: Minggu, 4 Mei 2025 12.32.14 UTC
-- WIT: Minggu, 4 Mei 2025 12.48.39 UTC
+- WIT: Minggu, 4 Mei 2025 13.32.14 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success